Programs for the Underserved

 - The Indian Health Grant Program helps eligible applicants establish, operate or subsidize clinic facilities and services to offer health services to American Indians who live off reservations.

-For more information on these grant programs and an application, go to Grant and Loan InformationContact for more information
+For more information on these grant programs and an application, go to Grants and Loans InformationContact for more information

 For more information visit:

 - The CMS Web site